nuodb/nuodb-python/README.md

 pip install pytz
 ```

+Once installed, make sure you are running an unpeered broker with default domain name set to "domain" and the domain password set to "bird".
+As well please be sure all other database instances are shutdown.

-Once installed, all tests can be run with
+All tests can be run with
 ```
 make test
 ```